krzemin/endpoints-scala-workshop/README.md

 Class `pizzastore.Repository` contains simple, in-memory implementation of pizza menu that is used in this workshop.

+In this repository you will also find a simple

+#### Running server and test client

+In order to run the server, you need to invoke `sbt run`.
+Api and documentation (previewed with swagger ui) should be available at http://localhost:5000.

+In order to run the [test client example program](src/test/scala/pizzastore/TestClient.scala), you need to have server that is up.
+Then invoke `sbt test:run` to execute test program against the server.

 ### Exercise 1 - API endpoints for ingredients management